logzio/logzio-helm/charts/fluentd/README.md

 #### 3. Deploy

 The following command will install the Chart with the default values.
 If you wish to change some of the values, add to this command `--set` flag(s) with the parameter(s) you'd like to change.
-For more information & example, see the [parameters table](ADD-LINK-TO-TABLE).
+For more information & example, see the [configuration table](https://github.com/logzio/logzio-helm/tree/master/charts/fluentd#configuration).
 You can learn more about the ways you can customise the Chart's value [here](https://helm.sh/docs/helm/helm_install/#synopsis).

 Replace `<<LOG-SHIPPING-TOKEN>>` with the [token](https://app.logz.io/#/dashboard/settings/general) of the account you want to ship to.